aditi-goyal-523/biods205/README.md

 Epigenetic data downloaded from: https://github.com/MoTrPAC/MotrpacRatTraining6moData#about-this-package

-Analyses for class report can be found in 'epigenetics.kidney.Rmd'.
+Analyses for class report can be found in 'epigenetics_kidney.Rmd'.